CryptoToolsLtd/CryptoToolsLtd/README.md

 variables.
 See the `example.env` file to know what those variables are.

-Some variables require setting up a database.
+Some variables require setting up a database and a Redis server.

 After specifying the variables properly, you now have to migrate the database.
 Run (after the venv